wireapp/wire-docs/src/how-to/install/demo-wiab.md

 ## Deployment requirements:
   - Clone of [wire-server-repository](https://github.com/wireapp/wire-server-deploy)
-  - The inventory file [host.yml](https://github.com/wireapp/wire-server-deploy/blob/master/ansible/inventory/demo/host.yml) (post cloning the previous repo) to update and verify the following default variables:
+  - The inventory file [host.yml](https://github.com/wireapp/wire-server-deploy/blob/master/ansible/inventory/demo/host.yml) in the wire-server-deploy needs to  be verified and updated with the following default variables:
-    - ansible_host: aka **deploy_node** i.e. IP address or hostname of VM where Wire will be deployed (Mandatory)
+    - ansible_host: aka **deploy_node** i.e. IP address or hostname of the VM where Wire will be deployed (Mandatory)
     - ansible_user: username to access the deploy_node (Mandatory)
     - ansible_ssh_private_key_file: SSH key file path for username@deploy_node (Mandatory)
     - target_domain: The domain you want to use for wire installation eg. example.com (Mandatory)